henchoznoe/ExpressTemplate/README.md

 - **Node.js**: v22+ (LTS recommended)
 - **Docker**: For containerized execution (recommended).
-- **A PostgreSQL Database**: I recommend using Supabase for easy setup.
+- **A PostgreSQL Database**: If not using Docker, ensure you have a running Postgres instance.

 ---